Art History and Visual Culture

 Art History and Visual Culture at UTSC focuses on the global and contemporary and gives you a solid grounding in visual materials produced across time, cultures, classes, gender, and geography.
 You will learn to look, read, and write critically about the visual in the classroom and in real-world learning experience, such as in galleries and museums and other urban situations.
 You will understand how and why histories are written, how representations are formed, and how artists, critics, curators, dealers, and art historians (in other words, art world players) enter a shared discourse.
 The courses reveal the multiplicity of perspectives with which art may be approached, using recent methodologies that consider the works of art in the specific visual cultures of their day and in the social, political, and economic contexts in which the artists lived and worked.

-For more information, please review the Art History and Visual Study Guide.
+For more information, please review the Art History and Visual Culture page of the ACM website.

 Planning a Program in Art History and Visual Culture